 It’s most commonly used to improve brain health because it’s been shown to increase brain blood flow and improve memory and attention in both healthy and unhealthy individuals.
 It even reduces the risk of dementia and Alzheimer’s disease and may also improve mood and mental energy (34).

-Researchers have also discovered that it stimulates synaptogenesis (35).
+Researchers have also discovered that it stimulates synaptogenesis and increases brain synapses (35).

 8. Motor Learning

 Motor learning is essentially when you learn something new that involves movement.

 Complex processes occur in the brain in response to practicing or experiencing the new motor skill.

 This results in changes to the central nervous system, which allows you to produce the movement again in the future.

 Researchers have found that motor learning triggers synaptogenesis and generates new synapses in the cerebellar cortex of the brain (36-39).

 Some activities that involve motor learning include learning how to play the piano, climbing trees, juggling, and playing table tennis.